 In our opinion, the consolidated financial statements give a true and fair view of the group’s net equity and financial position as of 31 December 2020 and of its consolidated results and its consolidated cash flow for the year then ended, in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and with the legal and regulatory requirements applicable in Belgium.

 We conducted our audit in accordance with International Standards on Auditing (ISA), as applicable in Belgium.
 In addition, we have applied the International Standards on Auditing approved by the IAASB applicable to the current financial year, but not yet approved at national level.
 Our responsibilities under those standards are further described in the “Responsibilities of the statutory auditor for the audit of the consolidated financial statements” section of our report.
 We have complied with all ethical requirements relevant to the statutory audit of consolidated financial statements in Belgium, including those regarding independence.

-We have obtained from the board of directors and the company’s officials the explanations and information necessary for performing our audit.
+We have obtained from the supervisory board and the company’s officials the explanations and information necessary for performing our audit.

 We believe that the audit evidence obtained is sufficient and appropriate to provide a basis for our opinion.

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 Determination of the accounting treatment for the amendment to the license and collaboration agreement for filgotinib - Refer to Notes 2, 4, 6, and 24 to the financial statements

 Key Audit Matter Description